mpax235/All-in-One-Scripts/README.md

 > For example, on `tungsten` (Fire HD 10 2023), if you try entering Meta Mode the device will instead boot into Normal Mode, however on `trona` (Fire HD 10 2021), the tablet boots into Meta Mode fine expect that it auto-reboots into normal mode after a while being in Meta Mode.
 # Credits
 - [mpax235](https://github.com/mpax235) for creating this Script
-- xyz and k4y0z for the script to send magic to the Preloader/BootROM in order to stop the timeout (expect BootROM where the timeout will just be longer)
+- xyz and k4y0z for the script to send magic to the Preloader/BootROM in order to stop the timeout (expect BootROM where the timeout will just be longer), also credit to them for the exploits used to dump the BootROM.
-- [mtkclient](https://github.com/bkerler/mtkclient) for the scripts to dump the BootROM / Preloader
+- [mtkclient](https://github.com/bkerler/mtkclient) for the scripts to dump the BootROM